v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 ### Customize attribute ranges

 To view numeric data in heatmaps, filters, and more, the data must be placed into ranges.
-Default ranges are defined by Glint, but you can configure your own range.
+Glint defines default ranges, but you can configure your own ranges.

 All data ranges are the same across the entire company.